-Proposed MLs for various commodities containing industrial hemp were derived by estimating a maximum concentration of THC in the commodity that would not result in consumers exceeding the TDI for THC, assuming consumption at the 95th percentile level.
-The proposed MLs were then used for the dietary exposure assessment to ensure that they would not lead to a total dietary exposure greater than the TDI.
+Proposed MLs for various commodities containing low THC hemp were derived by estimating a maximum concentration of THC in the commodity that would not result in consumers exceeding the TDI for THC at a high level of consumption of that commodity (95th percentile level).
+The proposed MLs were then used for the dietary exposure assessment to ensure that they would not lead to a total chronic dietary exposure greater than the TDI.

-The dietary exposure assessment indicates that potential dietary exposures to THC are below the TDI of 6 μ g/kg bw/day for all age groups for the Australian and New Zealand populations.
-The exposures obtained are likely to be an overestimate because THC levels were assumed to be at the proposed ML and it is unlikely that the proportion of foods containing hemp would be as high as that assumed (10% for all foods groups considered except mammalian milk at 3%).
+The dietary exposure assessment indicates that potential chronic dietary exposures to THC are below the TDI of 6 μg/kg bw for all age groups for the Australian and New Zealand populations.
+The exposures obtained are likely to be an overestimate because THC levels were assumed to be at the proposed ML and it is unlikely that the proportion of foods containing hemp in each food category would be as high as that assumed (10% for all foods groups considered except mammalian milk at 3%).